 Entry is free, and it’s open every day from 10-6 pm.
 Check out the London museums website for more details.

-If you find yourself in London between Thursday and Saturday a trip to south-east London’s Borough market is a great stop for foodies.
-While not everything is bargain basement priced the food is amazing and well worth the cost.
+If you find yourself in London between Thursday and Saturday, a trip to south-east London’s Borough Market is a great stop for foodies.
+While not everything is bargain basement priced the food is fantastic and well worth the cost.

 One way to save money on your visit is to eat like a local.
 Grab a sandwich and sit in the park.
 We ate in parks at lunchtime most days, grabbing a takeaway (triangle) sandwich from one of the many shops that offer them.
 They cost a few pounds each and can be quite tasty.
 I liked the ones at Pret A Manger best.